-Fond hopes, of how in song Their little Birdie's piping throat, Should throb, producing sweet and long, Full many trilling note;-
+Fond hopes, of how in song Taelr little Birdie's piping throat, Should throb, producing sweet and long, Full many trilling note: - 3

-Of when the full fielded breast Should brighten, hued with stripe and speck, Plumed comely be the nodding crest, And smoothed the sloping neck;-
+Should brighten, nucd with stripe and speck, Plumed comely be the nodding crest, And smoothed the sloping neck ;when, from branch to branch

-Of when, from branch to branch His body, borne on spread wing sail, Like fairy boat, should lightly launch On waves etherial;-
+His body, borne on spread wing sail, Like fairy bost, should lightly launch () a waves etherial.

-But, vain 'tis hopes to cherish The future to fulfill may fait, The future to future to perich Or prospect visions fair to perich When lifted is the veil.
+But, vain 'tis hopes to cherish The future to fulfill may fau, Or prospect visions fair to perish When lifted is the veil

-For promises were rife, And Birdie's pinions feathered full, When came the autumn month of life And grew its ardor cool.
+For promises were rife, And Birdie's pintons feathered full; When came the autumn month of life And grew its arder cool.

-Earth's wolds turned drear and dark, And, born to sing a happier song than its, The restless soul to leave its prison ark, Around its home-branch flits.
+Earth's wolds turned dress and dark, And, born to sing a happier song than its, The restless soul to leave its prison ark, Around its home-branch flits. after trifling- trials

-Till, after trifling trials Wings it in flight through chilly okies, To where the sun perpetual omiles, In Spirit Paradise.
+Wings it in flight through chilly skies, To where the sun perpetual smiles, In Spirit Paradise.
+Yet does the little Bird

-Yet does the little Bird At ceasons draw in fondness near, To whisper many hopeful word.
-And message sweet of cheer.
+At seasons draw in fondness near, To whisper many hopeful word, And message sweet of cheer.